Arghyasree/multispecies-mic-transfer/docs/model_selection.md

-# Target-Excluded Nested LOSO Model Selection
+# Target-Excluded Nested Leave-One-Species-Out (LOSO) Model Selection

 This document explains how the model configuration was selected for each held-out target species.